Prevalence of rabies: Norway

-The death of a woman on 6 May 2019 from the rabies virus was reported to be the first in Norway for almost 200 years.
+The last case of rabies in mainland Norway was in 1826, with the last human rabies case contracted in the country being in 1815.
+However, on Svalbard, animals can cross the arctic ice from Greenland or Russia, and a case of rabies in an Arctic fox in Pyramiden was detected in 2025.
+The death of a woman on 6 May 2019 from the rabies virus contracted abroad was reported to be the first in Norway for more than 200 years.
 She contracted the virus while on holiday with friends in the Philippines, and after being bitten by a stray puppy they had rescued.

 Spain

 The first case of rabies since 1978 was confirmed in the city of Toledo, Central Spain, on 5 June 2013.
 The dog had been imported from Morocco.
 No human fatalities have been reported, although adults and children were reported to have been bitten by the animal.
 There was another case in 2019, although the victim was infected in Morocco, after being bitten by a cat.

 Italy

 After being declared rabies-free in 1997, Italy saw a new epidemic of rabies in 2008–2011, occurring in foxes in north-eastern Italy.
 The country was again declared rabies-free in 2013.
 However, an isolated rabies case occurred in 2020, when a rabid cat was discovered in the Arezzo province.
 The cat had been infected with the West Caucasian bat lyssavirus (WCBV).